Green Home Grants 2026: What Support is Available for Landlords?

 2. ECO4

-The Energy Company Obligation[7] (ECO) is another government effort similar to the Great British Insulation Scheme which aims to tackle fuel poverty and help reduce carbon emissions.
+The Energy Company Obligation[7] (ECO) is another government energy grant effort similar to the Great British Insulation Scheme which aims to tackle fuel poverty and help reduce carbon emissions.
 The scheme has seen four iterations so far, with ECO4 being the current version in use.
 It applies to measures introduced in 2022, and will cover a four-year period until 31 March 2026.

 Eligible applicants can request support for the installation of various insulations, boiler upgrades, and solar panels.
 Generally, landlords with tenants who receive specific benefits, or who reside in fuel poverty-stricken areas[8], will likely be able to benefit.

 To check on their eligibility, homeowners will need to head to the ECO4[9] website, where further guidance can also be found.
+Also, while nothing has been formally announced yet, ECO5 is expected to run immediately after ECO4 ends.
+It will most likely run until 2030 and so landlords should keep an eye out for announcements over the coming months[10].

 bridging loans explained